KP Snacks

-KP Snacks is a British producer of branded and own-label maize-, potato-, and nut-based snacks, "Choc Dips" and nuts.
-The KP stands for “Kenyon Produce”.
-The company is based in Slough, England, UK.
+KP Snacks Limited is a British producer of branded and own-label maize-, potato-, and nut-based snacks.
+Originating to 1853 in Rotherham, the KP stands for “Kenyon Produce”.
+Since 2012, KP Snacks has been owned by German company Intersnack and is now based in Slough.

+KP Snacks is currently the second largest maker of snack foods in Britain.
+It owns and produces various brands including KP Nuts, Hula Hoops, McCoy's crisps and Tyrrells crisps, and also distributes other brands under license in the country such as Pom-Bear.
+The company's largest factory is located in Teesside.

 History

 The company was founded in Rotherham in 1853 as Kenyon & Son as a producer of confectionery, jam and pickles.
 By 1891 the company had become Kenyon & Son and Craven Limited.
 The company switched to producing roasted and salted hazelnuts in 1948, expanding to peanuts later.
 These were originally produced for sale in cinemas.
 In 1952 the company introduced Hercules Nuts and in 1953 the No.1 KP Nuts peanut brand.

 The company became part of United Biscuits (UB) in 1968.
 The KP Snacks subsidiary produces a range of packet snack brands including Hula Hoops, Skips, McCoy's, Frisps, Brannigan's, Royster's, Space Raiders, Nik Naks, Wheat Crunchies, Discos, and Phileas Fogg.
 The snacks part is based on Teesside and in Rotherham, near the UB distribution warehouse.

 The Ashby-de-la-Zouch site won a Best Factory Award in 2004.

 UB sold the company to the German company Intersnack in December 2012 for £500 million.
+The company moved its headquarters to Slough in 2015.

-On 2nd February 2022 it was reported KP snacks supply chain was affected by a ransomware attack, which could last weeks.
+In February 2022, it was reported that the KP Snacks supply chain was affected by a ransomware attack.

+In July 2023, workers threatened to strike because of low wages despite KP Snacks registering profits of £54 million.
+Unite union reported that the average pay at KP Snacks had fallen by 14% in real terms since 2018.

 Sourcing

-As a group, they are the largest buyer of nuts in the world (as of 2019), sourcing from nations in Asia, Africa, South America and Central America.
+As a group, they are the largest buyer of nuts in the world (as of 2019), sourcing from Asia, Africa, South America and Central America.

 They have various local aid and sustainability projects.